 Definitions of workaholic types in the 2010s

-- The loner workaholics — they work hard and want to be left alone while doing so.
+- The loner workaholics work hard and want to be left alone while doing so.

-- The frightened workaholics — they are afraid of losing their jobs, so they constantly worry about not completing tasks on time, or with the expected quality.
+- The frightened workaholics are afraid of losing their jobs.
+Thus, they constantly worry about not completing tasks on time or with the expected quality.

-- The burned-out workaholics — they carry on with their work, even if they don't find any satisfaction at their jobs, due to the lack of other interests.
+- The burned-out workaholics continue their work, even if they don't find any job satisfaction due to the lack of other interests.

-- The incompetent workaholics — they work hard, but can't seem to get much done due to a lack of competence for the work they were assigned to do.
+- The incompetent workaholics work hard.
+However, they can't seem to get much done due to a lack of competence in the work they were assigned to do.

-- The dictatorial workaholics — they push others to work harder than necessary, rather than taking on this habit themselves.
+- The dictatorial workaholics push others to work harder than necessary rather than taking on this habit themselves.

-- The manic-depressive workaholics — they may work hard and reach incredible results during their manic highs, and then slump to inactivity during their manic lows.
+- The manic-depressive workaholics may work hard and reach incredible results during their manic highs.
+But then, they slump to inactivity during their manic lows.

-Robinson (2013) suggested another typology after his first from 2000., where he recognizes 4 types of workaholics:
+Robinson (2013) suggested another typology after his first from 2000, where he recognizes four types of workaholics:

-- The relentless workaholics — the same type as the one he suggested in his previous work.
+- The relentless workaholics are the same type as the one he suggested in his previous work.

-- The bulimic workaholics — they aim to perform their work perfectly, or not do it at all.
+- The bulimic workaholics aim to perform their work perfectly or not do it at all.

-- The savoring workaholics — they are consumed by their attention to detail.
+- The savoring workaholics are consumed by their attention to detail.

-- The attention-deficit workaholics — they start multiple projects, but get bored, and need to move on to new challenges.
+- The attention-deficit workaholics start multiple projects but get bored and need to move on to new challenges.

 The effects of workaholism on work, family, and individual outcomes

-According to a science brief published on The American Psychological Association , here's what effect workaholism has on your work, family, and individual outcomes:
+According to a science brief published by the American Psychological Association, here's what effect workaholism has on your work, family, and individual outcomes: